pooley182/Plex-Meta-Manager-Wiki/Webhooks-Attributes.md

-  "type": str,                  // Will be either "movie" or "show" "collection": str,            // Collection Name "created": bool,              // Was the Collection Created on this run "poster": str,                // Base64 Encoded Collection Poster "background": str,            // Base64 Encoded Collection Background "additions": [int],           // List of TMDb/TVDb IDs added to the colleciton
+  "type": str,                  // Will be either "movie" or "show" "collection": str,            // Collection Name "created": bool,              // Was the Collection Created on this run "deleted": bool,              // Was the Collection Deleted on this run "poster": str,                // Base64 Encoded Collection Poster "background": str,            // Base64 Encoded Collection Background "additions": [int],           // List of TMDb/TVDb IDs added to the colleciton